Redeemer01/PCEX-Redeemer/README.md

    After the redemption process is completed, the Chrome window will close, marking the end of the transaction.

 ### Important Notes:
+- *Make sure you download the latest version otherwise the script won't run*
 - **Keep the script running** to ensure continuous code redemption.
 - Ensure that the Telegram authentication process completes successfully before relying on the script for automatic redemptions.